TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/UserRoundTrip.rst

 For a Composer package, replace the TER URL with the Packagist URL.

-The issues URL is considered here because it is closely related to the VCS repository aspect.
+The issues URL is specified, but not considered part of the round trip, as it usually does not provide a way to link to other aspects.

 .. _user-round-trip-ter-aspect: